 When economic growth slows, it’s harder for people to find jobs, earn livable wages, save for retirement and enjoy freedoms we associate with the American dream.

-Currently, our corporate tax code is so structurally broken that it’s adding unnecessary resistance to economic growth and contributing to growing income inequality at the same time.
+Currently, our tax code is so structurally broken that it’s adding unnecessary resistance to economic growth and contributing to growing income inequality at the same time.

-1. Simplify The Tax Code
+Restructuring The Corporate Tax Code

 The US corporate tax rate is 35%, one of the highest in the industrialized world, even before state and local taxes.
 However, thanks to exemptions, credits and other loopholes, most companies end up paying about 25%, which is in-line with the OECD average.
 Large companies can usually get their rate down into the low teens.